bc-kim/bc-kim.github.io/_pages/Researches.md

 ---
 Aim of my researches during the doctoral course can be described as

- > Researches for the trade-off issue between the performance and the complexity of the wearable robots.
+ > Researches to solve the trade-off between the performance and the complexity of the wearable robots.

 Here are some studies I`ve done or currently working on to solve this trade-off issue: